Air Fryer Asparagus Fries are crispy, golden, and a healthier alternative to traditional fries. Eating vegetables doesn't have to be boring!

 - Wash and pat dry asparagus until thoroughly dried and trim the tough ends.

-- Add all purpose flour, eggs, salt, garlic powder and black pepper into a broad dish and mix until well combined.
+- Add flour, eggs, salt, garlic powder and black pepper into a broad dish and mix until well combined.

 - Serve with your favorite dipping sauce (recipe in notes) or marinara.